 Where the Service Provider incorporates the intellectual property of any third party into the Services or authored for or by the Client, the Service Provider shall ensure that it has all necessary permissions and consents required to enable it to do so.
 The Service Provider shall ensure that the Client be licensed to make use of any such Third Party intellectual property where necessary and to be disclosed to the Client by the Service Provider.

 The Client agrees to indemnify the Service Provider in respect of any failure on the Client’s part to comply with this Terms and Conditions, or to abide by the terms and conditions of any specific licences granted to it in respect of any such Third Party intellectual property.

 The Client acknowledges and agrees that the Service Provider shall exclusively own and retain all rights in the know-how, methods, tools and processes that it uses in the normal course of its business or that have been designed or created for the purposes of carrying out the Services and that its personnel may re-use any skills developed by them during the performance of the Services without being in breach of the terms hereof.

 NON-DISCLOSURE OF CONFIDENTIAL INFORMATION

 Both Parties understand and agree that each Party may have access to the confidential information of the other party.
-For the purposes of this Standard Service Terms & Conditions, “Confidential Information” means proprietary and confidential information about the Disclosing Party’s (or it’s suppliers’) business or activities.
-Such information includes all business, financial, technical, and other information marked or designated by such Party as “confidential” or “proprietary”;
+For the purposes of this Terms and Conditions, “Confidential Information” means proprietary and confidential information about the Disclosing Party’s (or it’s suppliers’) business or activities.
+Such information includes all business, financial, technical, and other information marked or designated by such Party as “confidential” or “proprietary”.

 Confidential Information also includes information which, by the nature of the circumstances surrounding the disclosure, ought in good faith to be treated as confidential.
-For the purposes of this Standard Service Terms & Conditions, Confidential Information does not include:
+For the purposes of this Terms and Conditions, Confidential Information does not include:

 - information that is currently in the public domain or that enters the public domain after the signing of the agreement;